Best PowerPoint Color Palettes for 2026 (Trends, Examples & Psychology)

 To boost confidence within your audience while presenting, you must use this color scheme that contains the color red!

-When using red in presentations, one thing to keep in mind is that red is a very aggressive color when alone; that’s why you should pair it with softer colors, like a softer tone of orange, pink, and Fuschia.
+When using red in presentations, one thing to keep in mind is that red is a very aggressive color when alone; that’s why you should pair it with softer colors, like a softer tone of orange, pink, and fuchsia.

 4. Fun Corporate Presentation Color Scheme